-GIF is also a lossless format (no image information is lost in its creation) and it is ubiquitous across forums and throughout Internet memes.
-GIFs allow for transparency, but their greatest advantage is that they allowanimations (of short durations).
+GIF is also a lossless format (no image information is lost in its creation).
+GIFs allow for transparency, but their greatest advantage is that they allow animations (of short durations).
 GIFs are most commonly used as “mini-videos” for comedic or illustrative purposes:

 I feel kind of weird using the term “mini-videos," but I don't know how else to best describe it.

 GIFs often look grainy and oddly colored because designers generally limit the number of total GIF colors to between 2 and 256.
 Reducing the color count can lead to huge file size savings.
 So, when creating GIFs, if the clarity of the image doesn’t matter too much, decrease the color count as much as possible to reduce its file size!

 PNG is a lossless format, and it boasts the highest image quality of all the web image formats (it’s the best to use if Obama’s pores are that important to you).
 As mentioned earlier, PNGs support transparencies — and that is the primary reason to use them on your site.